Better Known as the "Stuff Article"

 Of course, not all the plants I bought were even good beginner bonsai trees, but I could grow them on.

-After a few years of growing bonsai trees, I started selling some of the plants I had gathered and rejected.
+After a few years of growing bonsai, I started selling some of the plants I had gathered and rejected.

 The selling became a business.
 The business grew and so did my habit of buying.